 This advice comes from the heart as I spent 10 years trying (and failing) to give up drinking alone.

-A recent study showed that the average time between someone accepting that they had a “problem” with alcohol – and reaching out for help was actually 11 years!
+A recent study showed that the average time between someone accepting that they had a “problem” with alcohol, and reaching out for help was actually 11 years!

 That would indicate that there are millions of people trying to do this difficult thing alone – which is a shame when there are many communities who are willing and able to help.

-Seven Reasons why we need community – to quit drinking – and then to go on to thrive in our alcohol free lives.
+Seven Reasons why we need community – to quit drinking – and then to go on to thrive in our alcohol-free lives:

 - Connection – the road to recovery can be a lonely one.
-We tend to think there is something wrong with us because we can’t just be happy with “one glass” of wine like some of our friends.
+We tend to think there is something wrong with us because we can’t just be happy with “one glass” of wine like some of our friends can.
 We try and we fail – over and over again.
 The joy of connecting with others on this journey is that we realise that we are not alone.
 Alcohol is an addictive drug and 20% of social drinkers will become dependent over the years.
 There is such power and relief in sharing our stories with others in the community.
 Always remember that “connection is the opposite of addiction”.

 - Ongoing Support System – as we go through this experience together we create a deep bond with the others in our community.
 We learn to open up, share our feelings and ask for help.
 This may not be something we are used to doing in our everyday lives so we may be experiencing “the power of vulnerability” for the very first time.
-We need a safe space with no judgement.
+We need a safe space with no judgment.
 We need support from people who have walked this path before us and that’s exactly what we get when we join a sobriety group.
 You may not find the right group straight away but keep trying until you “find your people” – because it’s a gamechanger.

-- Accountability and Motivation – If we try to quit drinking alone then it’s so easy to slip up – and so much harder to get back on track as we feel that nobody really cares.
-However your community will hold you accountable.
+- Accountability and Motivation – if we try to quit drinking alone then it’s so easy to slip up – and so much harder to get back on track as we feel that nobody really cares.
+However, your community will hold you accountable.
 They will celebrate your milestones and triumphs with you and give you constructive advice about getting back on track if you fail.
-In our group we share our progress on our sobriety trackers on Screenshot Saturday and take genuine pleasure in each others progress.
-If someone is really struggling we encourage them to go for Sober Stretches and see how many alcohol free days they can manage.
+In our group, we share our progress on our sobriety trackers on Screenshot Saturday and take genuine pleasure in each other’s progress.
+If someone is really struggling we encourage them to go for Sober Stretches and see how many alcohol-free days they can manage.

 - Learning How to Thrive – recovery is about so much more than “not drinking”.
 It’s about creating a new life – a life you don’t want to escape from by numbing out with alcohol.
-If we see community members thriving in their alcohol free lives then we start to think that we will be able to do that as well.
-We get ideas from them about exercise routines, eating plans, books and movies.
-We start to make plans, set goals and discover more purpose in our lives.
+If we see community members thriving in their alcohol-free lives then we start to think that we will be able to do that as well.
+We get ideas from them about exercise routines, eating plans, books, and movies.
+We start to make plans, set goals, and discover more purpose in our lives.
 We get in touch with our creativity and start to flourish in new and unexpected ways.

 - New Friends – we often have to ditch our drinking buddies along with the drink in early sobriety so we have to make new connections.
 Connections with people who won’t urge us to have just “one glass” or make us feel weird and boring because we don’t drink.
 Sobriety groups will introduce you to people just like that.
 We can go on to make deep and important friendships as we travel a difficult path with others and open up about just how miserable alcohol has been making us.
-As we relax into these friendships we begin to realise that yes it is possible to have fun without booze – who knew?
+As we relax into these friendships we begin to realise that yes, it is possible to have fun without booze – who knew?

-Don’t be like the average person who spends a decade trying (and failing) to “cut down”
+Don’t be like the average person who spends a decade trying (and failing) to “cut down”.

-Accept that if you are reading this you will probably never be able to drink moderately – otherwise you would just do it, rather than read articles like this one 😉
+Accept that if you are reading this you will probably never be able to drink moderately – otherwise, you would just do it, rather than read articles like this one.